 WolframAlpha: Answers instead of references

-The search engine WolframAlpha follows an entirely different approach than other Google algorithms.
+The search engine WolframAlpha follows an entirely different approach than other Google alternatives.
 Instead of offering users the best web content, the search engine tries to simply deliver direct facts.
-This also means that users can only enter factual queries.
-The semantic search engine can’t present any opinions.
 The alternative search engine just supplies a lot of data.
 If a user is interested in sources, they can find them with an additional click.

 In the premium version, users can also upload photos and other files and analyze them with the search engine.
-The service is only available in English and is primarily aimed at scientistsand students, though Bing and Apple’s language assistant Siri also use results from WolframAlpha.
+The service is primarily aimed at scientistsand students, though Bing and Apple’s language assistant Siri also use results from WolframAlpha.
 The US company Wolfram Research, which primarily manufactures software for mathematics and natural sciences, is behind the project.

 |✔ Delivers direct facts||✘ Only offers data and no opinions|